auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/sleep.md

 ## The first question I ask about a person's health is how their sleep is.

 How much sleep you should get depends on a number of factors.
 I think everyone should get at least 8 hours, everyone.
 [Here are recommendations by age](https://en.wikipedia.org/wiki/Sleep#Recommendations).
+For people who want to maximize creative output, the siesta style sleeping pattern is best.

 I know my best day's are after a quality night of rest.
 I hope you see sleep as a priority and area for ongoing self-improvement.
 Here's a growing list of my tips.